AbbyAdj/cgol-gpt-wrapper-api/README.md

 touch .env

 ```
- Add an API_KEY variable to your .env file.
+ Add an OPENAI_API_KEY variable to your .env file.
 Your server would not run without it.

  Either do this or export an environment variable named OPENAI_API_KEY.